“A gene is a functional- hereditary unit made up of nucleotides which forms proteins.” Genes are located on chromosomes.”

 So it is truly tough to learn what actually a gene is!

 Since the time of Mendel, genes are known to us, although, their chemical structure was not well studied until 1953.
 So we can say, periodically, its definition has changed.

 As per the recent discoveries in genetics not all genes encode proteins.
 Even some are unknown to us.
-Their functions are yet not known to us.
+Their functions are yet not known.

-Scientists also believe that some genes control behavioural factors.
-However, supportive evidence for this fact is very less.
+Scientists also believe that some genes control behavioral factors.
+Albeit, supportive evidence for this fact is very less.
 This indicates that a gene itself is an entire study subject.
 As we know more about a gene, it opens new challenges to learn it.

-In the present article, we will try to understand “what a gene is? and its function.
-Further, we will discuss its nomenclature process and gene regulation.
+In the present article, we will try to understand “what a gene is?” and its function.
+Further, we will discuss its nomenclature, function and some of the important genes.

 What is a gene?

-Approximately 22,000 to 25,000 genes are present in humans.
+Approximately 22,000 to 25,000 genes are present in the human genome.
 Some of them are active and some are inactive.
-Although, the number of genes in different organisms vary.
-Take a quick look at the number of genes in different organisms
+Although, the number of genes in different organisms varies.
+Take a quick look at the number of genes in different organisms.

 Functionally, some genes can encode proteins while some can’t!
 Those genes which can’t manufacture a specific protein helps in the “regulation of gene expression.”